gmshashank/Research_Papers/LeNet/README.md

 ## Activation Function

-Tanh is used as activation function except at the output.
-Sigmoid is used as activation function at the output.
-Here ReLU is used.
+Here, ReLU is used instead of Tanh/Sigmoid function.
 ## Pooling Layer

-Here used Max Pooling instead of Average Pooling.
+Here, Max Pooling is used instead of Average Pooling.